What’s in a name?

 Introducing…..the Reichel Family!!

 We’ve lived in North Carolina for over 20 years and are proud to call it home.
-We can’t think of any other place we’d rather be raising our family.
+We can’t think of any other place to raise a family.
 At this point, most of our family has also relocated here along with us.
 We’ve fallen in love with the beauty of our state-from the majestic Blue Ridge Mountains to the crashing waves on the Outer Banks.
-But the place we love the best is our little slice of NC heaven in Siler City with its rolling hills, breathtaking view, and friendly neighbors.
+But the place we love the best is our little slice of NC heaven in Siler City with its rolling hills, breathtaking view, and friendly neighbors

 Uncle Bob is a computer network consultant by trade but a farmer in his heart.
 Although our farm experience is old-timey, ask him about all the technology we use on the farm.